v3.23.1

 This section provides instructions for creating a webhook in the console.

-In addition to the written instructions linked below, a video with instructions for creating webhooks is available on The Things Network youtube channel.
+In addition to the written instructions linked below, a video with instructions for creating webhooks is available on The Things Industries youtube channel.

 Show video